chrishunt/trackdiff/README.md

 Track Diff will monitor websites for you and fire off an email if a website changes.
-This is useful for subscribing to message boards, watching launch pages, or just filling up your email inbox with spam.
+This is useful for subscribing to message boards, watching launch pages, or just filling up your inbox with spam.